-Risk of delays in payments by buyers - The risk of non-payment by Buyers can be deemed to be higher on account of the underlying obligations being operational in nature vis-à-vis the obligations to the financial creditors.
+Risk of delays in payments by Buyers - The risk of non-payment by Buyers can be deemed to be higher on account of underlying obligations being operational in nature vis-à-vis the obligations to its financial creditors.
 Nonetheless, the trust would be entitled to all the rights under the Insolvency and Bankruptcy Code, 2016, which would be a mitigant.

-Moderate credit quality of buyers; high buyer concentration risk - As per the eligibility criteria, at least 50% of the receivables should be represented by Obligors with a credit rating of A- or above.
-However, Obligors with a credit rating of BB+ or lower (including unrated) can form up to 20% of the invoice pool.
-Further, the pool would remain concentrated with the top Buyer exposure capped at 15%.
-Thus, the transaction would remain exposed to any material disputes between the Buyer and the Originator such that the Buyer does not honour the obligated payments.
-However, the replenishment pool will be guided by certain selection criteria, which act as mitigants, such as no Buyer should have 30+ dpd during the previous three months, each Buyer has to fully repay the entire amount of the last two trade receivables within 90 days of the due date and at least 15 Buyers shall be there in the pool at all times during the replenishment period.
-Further, each invoice from the Buyers shall be a fully accepted invoice and there should be no overdues for more than 10 days past the due date as on the cut-off date to be eligible for the replenishment pool.
+Moderate credit quality of the buyers and high buyer concentration risk - As per the eligibility criteria, the receivables should represent at least 50% of the Obligors with credit rating of A- or higher.
+However, Obligors with credit rating of BB+ or lower (including unrated) can form up to 20% of the invoice pool.
+Further, the pool would remain concentrated with the top buyer exposure capped at 15% and thus the transaction would remain exposed to any material disputes between the Buyer and the Originator such that the Buyer does not honour the obligated payments.
+However, the replenishment pool will be guided by certain selection criteria which acts as a mitigant, such as no Buyer should have 30+ dpd during the previous three months, each Buyer has to fully repay the entire amount of last two trade receivables within 90 days of the due date and at least 15 Buyers shall be there in the pool at all times during the replenishment period.
+Further, each invoice from the Buyers shall be a fully accepted invoice and there should be no overdue for more than 10 days past the due date as on the cut-off date to be eligible for the replenishment pool.

 Originator meeting relatively small share of procurement needs of buyers - The Originator would be meeting a relatively small share of the procurement needs of some of the Buyers, given the large scale of operations of the latter.
-However, ICRA takes comfort from the established relationships of the Originator with most of the Buyers and the past track record of payments from the Buyers, which have been largely within the contractual terms.
+However, ICRA takes comfort from the established relationships of Originator with most of the Buyers, past track record of the payments from the Buyers that have been largely within the contractual terms.